JanetYin/ttt/readme.md

  * uniqueness:
     * `(λ x → t x) = t`

+Simply typed functions `A → B` are a special case of dependent functions when `B` does not contain `x`.

 We don't need abstract types anymore.

     id : (A : Set) → A → A